coffeebank/coffeebank.github.io/index.md

       - ssname: Arland Blog
         ssurl: /arland/blog/
         ssimage: /home/media/arlandpwa02.jpg
         ssdesc: Recreating the Weebly blog experience in Jekyll.
-"See more" now shows all posts upon click, social media share widgets have been replaced with Clipboardjs, and comments section was replaced with a GitHub API powered experience.
-Status indicator pulls from an easy-to-update html file (shows on homepage for larger screens).
+Disqus comments replaced with a Fetch API experience that pulls comments from GitHub.
+Social media share widgets are replaced with Clipboardjs, "See more" shows all posts quicker upon click, and status indicator pulls from an easy-to-update html file (shows on homepage for larger screens).
         ssbadges:
           - Jekyll
           - GitHub API